 Modern acrylic paintings

-Painting Humility
+Painting Connections

 Acrylic on Canvas, 120 x 170 cm 2022Painting Swans